Car Insurance for Older Vehicles: When to Drop Full Coverage

 See if you qualify for a lower rate in less than 2 minutes

 As your car ages, the insurance coverage that once made financial sense may actually be costing you more than it's worth.
-Understanding the relationship between your vehicle's declining value and your annual premiums is one of the most impactful ways to save money on auto insurance.
-In this guide, you'll learn exactly when to drop full coverage, how liability-only insurance works for older cars, and whether your vehicle might qualify for affordable classic car insurance.
+In 2026, full coverage averages $2,124–$2,697 per year nationally — but on a car worth just a few thousand dollars, that math rarely makes sense.
+In this guide, you'll learn exactly when to drop full coverage using the 10% rule, how liability-only insurance works for older cars, what the latest state minimum requirements look like, and whether your vehicle might qualify for affordable classic car insurance.

 Whether you're driving a 10-year-old commuter or a vintage collectible, making the right call on coverage can save you hundreds — or even thousands — of dollars every year.